 Funny they should mention that.
 The IWF fact sheet on BPA reads like it's coming directly from a chemical industry sponsored website.
-They make the claim that 'people simply don’t come in contact with high enough levels of BPA through the use of everyday products and consumables for it to impact the human body' But, our bodies are made to respond to tiny doses of hormones down to the parts per trillion level, and hormone mimicking chemicals do not follow a linear dose response pattern.
-But this should come as no surprise to those familiar with the IWF - they deny the science around endocrine disrupting chemicals just like they deny the science supporting climate change.
+They make the claim that 'people simply don't come in contact with high enough levels of BPA through the use of everyday products and consumables for it to impact the human body.'
+But our bodies respond to tiny doses of hormones down to the parts per trillion level, and hormone mimicking chemicals do not follow a linear dose response pattern.
+But this should come as no surprise to those familiar with IWF - they deny the science around endocrine disrupting chemicals just like they deny the science supporting climate change.

 IWF also makes the claim that many health and safety regulatory agencies have 'concluded that BPA is safe.'
 First on the list is the World Health Organization.
 From an expert meeting report by WHO and FAO:

 First they list SciBabe, an ex Amvac Chemical Corporation employee.
 Second, we have one of the Science Moms.
-And third we have Angela Logomasini an IWF contributor and Director of Risk and Environmental Policy at the Competitive Enterprise Institute.
-Last but not least - the American Council on Science and Health (whose name they got wrong, a common theme with the Pink Posse) the group you think of first when you think of corporate astroturf.
+And third we have Angela Logomasini, an IWF contributor and Director of Risk and Environmental Policy at the Competitive Enterprise Institute.
+Last, but not least is the group you think of first when it comes to corporate astroturf, American Council on Science and Health (whose name they get wrong, a common theme as you'll see in a moment.)

 |President of ACSH at the Reasonable Moms event with the dude that keeps calling me an 'organic shill' on Twitter, Julie Gunlock from IWF, Jenny Splitter - another 'Science Mom', and Jamie Wells of ACSH.|

-Right on the heels of this event was an article in the Federalist written by Julie Gunlock (badly) criticizing the work of Leonardo Trasande, an associate professor of Pediatrics, Environmental Medicine and Population Health at NYU School of Medicine.
+Right on the heels of this event was an article in the Federalist (badly) written by Julie Gunlock criticizing the work of Leonardo Trasande, and associate professor of Pediatrics, Environmental Health and Population Health at NYU School of Medicine.

-Trasande (with two a's), who was interviewed recently in the press for a new study he authored that assessed the cost of health problems associated with exposure to endocrine-disrupting chemicals.
-Julie attempts to smack down one of those reports with her article, hilariously mis-spelling voilà as 'VIOLA' along with the name of the man she is disparaging as 'Trasende' throughout the piece.
-But, more importantly, the piece lacks any credible evidence to back up her critique.
-She's all over the map, from cancer to bisphenol A to EWG, to organic food, to 'correlation does not equal causation' - and even goes so far as to accuse Trasande (with two a's) of fabricating data in a prior study.
-But she never really addresses the study itself or gives any reasons as to why it is 'junk science' as she states.
+Trasande with two a's was interviewed recently in the press about a new study he published that assessed the cost of health problems associated with exposure to endocrine disrupting chemicals.
+Julie attempts to smack down those reports with her article, hilariously misspelling voilà as 'VIOLA' along with the name of the man she is disparaging, as 'Trasende' throughout the piece.
+But more importantly her critique lacks any credible evidence to back it.
+She's all over the map, from cancer to bisphenol A, Environmental Working Group (EWG), organic food, 'correlation does not equal causation,' and even goes so far to accuse Trasande with two a's of fabricating data in a prior study. yet, she never really addresses the new study itself or gives any reasons as to why it is 'junk science' as she states.
 She ends with:

 "The scientific community must do more to reign in activist scientists and dubious scientific studies that create fear and alarm where no documented danger exists."